natansr/ComMAND/README.md

 # ComMAND: A Combined Method for Author Name Disambiguation

-ComMAND is a framework for Author Name Disambiguation (AND) that combines SciBERT-based embeddings, heterogeneous graph construction, Graph Convolutional Networks (GCN), and GHAC clustering.
+This work presents a framework with ComMAND for Author Name Disambiguation (AND) that combines SciBERT-based embeddings, heterogeneous graph construction, Graph Convolutional Networks (GCN), and GHAC clustering.
 The system is accessible via a graphical interface built with ttkbootstrap.

 ## Project Structure